 Cheng (Lee) is a Chinese man from Guangdong who has moved to Thailand with the help of his uncle.
 Prior to the start of the film, Cheng took an oath of non-violence at the behest of his mother.
-He becomes acquanited with his extensive family of cousins and soon comes to be very close to them, especially the sweet but vulnerable Chiao Mei (Maria Yi), with whom he develops a romance.
-Alas; getting a job at the ice factory where his cousins work; one day a block of ice is broken to reveal a bag of heroin inside.
+He becomes acquainted with an expatriate family, and soon comes to be very close to them, especially the sweet but vulnerable Chiao Mei (Maria Yi), with whom he develops a romance.
+Alas, getting a job at the ice factory where his cousins work, one day a block of ice is broken to reveal a bag of heroin inside.
 It turns out the ice factory is a front for a drug operation.
 The boss of the factory, Hsiao Mi, offers the workers (two of Cheng's cousins) who discovered the heroin a bribe to keep quiet.
-When they refuse it, he has them killed.
+When they refuse it, he has them killed and concealed in ice blocks.
 Cheng and the remaining cousins start conducting an investigation.
 Hsiao tries to dissuade Cheng by promoting him to a foreman, but when this fails, he has the remainder of the family (sans Chiao) murdered.
-Cheng discovers them dead, and goes on a Roaring Rampage of Revenge
+Cheng discovers them dead, and goes on a Roaring Rampage of Revenge.

 As many have already said (and will continue saying without a doubt), Lee was a very charming actor whose presence filled the screen and owned it completely.
-That statement is proved here as we see him not as a killing machine, but as a common man who just wants to live peacefully, giving us many scenes of Cheng enjoying his new found family and struggling with his own vices.
-Lee's performance is very natural although one could say that he was basically playing himself.
+That statement is proved here as we see him not as a killing machine, but as a common man who just wants to live peacefully, giving us many scenes of Cheng enjoying his newfound family and struggling with his own vices and inner demons.
+Lee's performance is very natural, although one could say that he was basically playing a portion of his personality.

-To summarize, this is a watershed martial arts film both in terms of its star and the genre as a whole; and is essential viewing for anyone interested in either.
+To summarize, this is a watershed martial arts film both in terms of its star and the genre as a whole, and is thus essential viewing for anyone interested in either.

 This film provides examples of: